primozcigler/everify.sh/README.md

 * curl
 * python (just for pretty json format, which can be disabled)

-Tested on Ubuntu 13.10.
+Tested on Ubuntu 13.10 and OS X Yosemite.
 If you have a problem using this, please open up an issue in this repo.

 ### Created by